MalkarovPark/IndustrialKit/README.md

 ### State View <a name="industrialkitui-stateview"></a>

 Output statistics by the StateItem array.
 If the elements are nested within each other, they will be displayed in the corresponding disclosure group.
-Icons are defined by the name of avaliable SF Symbol.
+Icons are defined by the name of avaliable SF Symbols.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/62340924/217926978-00048eda-4dce-4397-839e-70ef15ba51be.png" />